oberlin-io/pcap_streaming/README.md

 [^ top](#PCAP-stream-processing)

 ## Storage
-PCAP data is stored in a Cassandra database on Hadoop.
+For further development, processed PCAP data will be stored in a Cassandra database on Hadoop.
 Cassandra has been chosen due to the need for high availability in an environment like cyber ops.
-Cassandra has multiple master nodes that can continue to run the DB if one goes down <!--#cite-->.
+Cassandra has multiple master nodes that can continue to run the DB if one goes down Whereas MongoDB has one master node in a cluster that, if it goes down, is not replaced until after 10 to 30 seconds During the replacement process, the cluster cannot take input.
-Whereas MongoDB has one master node in a cluster that, if it goes down, is not replaced until after 10 to 30 seconds <!--#cite-->.
+Additionally, Cassandra provides ad-hoc reporting via query language CQL, which would be familiar to SQL users.
-During the replacement process, the cluster cannot take input.
+However, MongoDB's JSON document open scheema may be ideal considering the dictionary data structure used in the Spark processing.

 <!--
 As data types must be defined in Cassandra, and MOngoDB is scheemaless, PCAP variables should be known beforehand.